Survivor 41: Contestants

 The cast was composed of 18 new players divided into three tribes: Luvu, Ua, and Yase.
 The tribe names come from the Fijian words for "flood", "wave", and "lightning" respectively.
-The merged tribe was named Viakana, which comes from the Fijian phrase for "hungry", was suggested by Erika Casupanan.
+The merged tribe was named Viakana, which comes from the Fijian phrase for "hungry", which was suggested by Erika Casupanan.

 The cast included retired National Football League player Danny McCray.
 Erika Casupanan became the second Canadian resident to compete on the show since the casting process was opened to Canadian residents in 2018.